top of page

 The Lonely Statistics: Age Concern calls for Ministry for Loneliness to support elderly New Zealanders (NZ Herald)

-You might enjoy the Humans:Connecting podcast, hosted by the wonderful Phil McAuliffe and available via Spotify, Apple or Youtube.
+If you're not a reader, but love to listen, you might enjoy the Humans:Connecting podcast, hosted by the wonderful Phil McAuliffe. available via Spotify, Apple or Youtube.